This post may contain affiliate links. Please refer to my Disclosure for more information.

 I know this may not seem completely financially related, but, it is.
 It’s also very important to me to have health insurance.
 I grew up in a family who had/has many health complications and I realized from a young age how important it is to have health insurance.
 For health insurance, I pay on a monthly basis, and this gives me a lot of peace of mind.
 It also helps to protect my financial situation so, if something happened, it wouldn’t completely drain me.
 I often see people not valuing health insurance.
 This makes me so sad because I know how quickly things can change in the blink of an eye as well as how much it can change your financial situation.

 This is why I spend a lot less on housing and vehicle costs, than the majority of people.
 A vehicle payment doesn’t feel good to me.
 I prefer to save up and purchase used vehicles that are still in great condition.
 Someone else has paid and had it depreciate, therefore, it’s holding better value when I purchase it.
 I am currently saving $150/month in a TFSA which I am going to use when it’s time for me to get a “new” to me vehicle.
 I can totally see myself having the vehicle that I have right now for the next 5 years.
 Therefore, I plan on saving approx $150/month.
 When it comes time to buying another vehicle, I already have that money saved up in cash.
 But, instead of just leaving it in a savings account, I have it in a TFSA to earn some additional interest in the meantime.

-We sold our bigger & newer house a year ago and moved to a much smaller and older house.
+We sold our bigger & newer house two years ago and moved to a much smaller and older house.
 Honestly, I couldn’t be happier!
 When I was younger, I thought I valued having all this extra space, but, in fact, it just meant there was more to clean!
 This reduced my energy and frustrated me.
-I am so much happier in a smaller home AND much lower housing costs really supports my value of freedom!
+I am so much happier in a smaller home AND much lower housing costs really support my value of freedom!